Finding the Mean, Median, Mode and Range

 In this lesson, I have prepared eight (8) worked examples to illustrate how to perform the required computations.

-Let’s first go over the main ideas of each measure of central tendency by clicking the tabs below.
+Let’s first go over the main ideas of each measure of the central tendency.

 “Average” value of the set of numbers